HealthCatalyst/healthcareai-py/README.rst

 Getting started
 =============
 - Visit `healthcare.ai`_ to read the docs and find examples.
 Also, see this `notebook`_.

+- Open Sphinx (which installed with Anaconda) and copy the examples into a new file

 - Modify the queries and parameters to match your data